 Raw fruits and vegetables are especially good sources of chemically pure water, which is 100 percent pure hydrogen and oxygen.
 Plants “distill” the water they consume and convert inorganic minerals from the environment into organic minerals, which our bodies can better assimilate (8).
 Because tap water only contains minimal amounts of minerals, it should not be used as one’s primary source of minerals.

 A good supplement should be taken that provides a full spectrum of minerals from a plant-based source.
 Especially if you drink distilled water, which has had all of the minerals removed from it.
-Keep pure water with you at all times and drink at least 8 glasses of it each day.
-Also include raw fruits and vegetables in your diet for the pure water they contain.
+Distilled water and reverse osmosis water are, however, good sources of healthy, clean water.
+There are also many good water filters and filtering systems on the market to choose from.
+Keep pure water with you at all times and drink several glasses each day.
+Also include raw fruits and vegetables in your diet for the pure water and minerals they contain.

 Protect yourself and your family from toxic water, and supply your body with the clean, pure water it deserves — both inside and out.